ncv47/BeerStack/README.md

 - Database version: `1`
 - Uses a **Signleton pattern** to ensure a single database instance
 - `fallbacktoDestructiveMigration()` is enabled for development
+## Unsecure storage

+The UserDB is unsecure because all the data is encoded in base64 which can easily be decoded and passwords can be easily revealed

 ## ![](readme-resources/Database.png) Secure storage